-Define natural hazards as conditions of potential danger or risk to life and/or property resulting from acts of nature, man-made alterations to the natural environment that create hazardous conditions and/or hazardous conditions intrinsic to the natural environment.
+Define natural hazards as conditions of potential danger or risk to life and/or property resulting from acts of nature, man-made alterations to the natural environment that create hazardous conditions, and/or hazardous conditions intrinsic to the natural environment.
+Natural hazards may include risks or vulnerabilities likely to be caused or exacerbated by climate change.